 Recycle your smoke detector for free at City Hall.

-Although it is legal in Washington to dispose ionization detectors in the trash, Kirkland residents are encouraged to recycle it at City Hall for free, Monday - Friday from 8am to 5pm at the Public Works Counter.
+Although it is legal in Washington to dispose ionization detectors in the trash, Kirkland residents are encouraged to recycle it at City Hall for free, Monday - Friday from 8am to 5pm at the Recycling Center in the downstairs lobby.
 All smoke alarms are accepted.